gelatodigital/gelato-network/README.md

 ## What is Gelato ?

 Gelato is a tool that enables web3 developers to build automated dapps on Ethereum.
-Think of Gelato as enabling you to use `If This, Then That` for smart contracts.
+To be precise, it's a module that upgrades existing smart contract wallets to automatically submit transactions on behalf of users.
+Think of Gelato as the infrastructure that enables you to use `If This, Then That` for smart contracts.
 It allows for the combination of arbitrary conditions with arbitrary actions on-chain, which will be executed on behalf of your Users by a network of relay nodes.

 ## Who is Gelato for?